Spacetime Donuts

 Spacetime Donuts is a novel by Rudy Rucker published in 1981.

 Plot summary

-Spacetime Donuts is a novel in which the universe is a single particle which is folded to create everything we see.
+Spacetime Donuts is a novel in which the universe consists of a single particle which is folded over and over to create everything that exists.

 Reception

 Greg Costikyan reviewed Spacetime Donuts in Ares Magazine #12 and commented that "Not up to the caliber of Rucker's previous White Light."